What is Sensitivity Analysis?

 - Developing a hypothesis for testing different scenarios

 - Estimating the requirements of the input and output variables

 - Understanding the relationship between input variables and the outcome

 - Expected or the Original

 Let’s take an example to understand the calculation of Sensitivity Analysis in a better manner.

 Sensitivity Analysis – Example #1

 The expected Cash Flow forecast for the next 12 years is provided (see below).
-The cost of capital is 8 %, assuming the variables remain constant, determine the Net Present Value (NPV) of the project.
+The cost of capital is 8 %, assuming the variables remain constant and determine the project’s Net Present Value (NPV).
 More details of the calculation are in the attached excel sheet.

-Sensitivity Analysis is used to know and ascertain the impact of a change in the outcome with the various projected changes in the inputs.
+Sensitivity Analysis is used to know and ascertain the impact of a change in the outcome with the inputs’ various projected changes.